atlanta · since 2020

 2020

-A reponse to crisis
+A response to crisis

 Skye's journey as an entrepreneur began on the canvas of a global pandemic.
 When the world suddenly paused and fractured and chaos was the only constant, she discovered an unlikely medium of resilience: flowers.
 This discovery led to her creation of Pinker Times, an exhibition that was supposed to last 2 weeks, simply to bring joy for the local community.
-As this idea changed and pivoted into a business, Pinker Times stay rooted in the idea of bringing joy to others through the language of flowers.
+As this idea changed and pivoted into a business, Pinker Times stays rooted in the idea of bringing joy to others through the language of flowers.

 2021